Sales & Support: +1 (480) 360-6463

 This individual will give direction and advice when developing campaigns for specific customers, as well as manage any difficult projects that the Marketing Consultants may want assistance with.

-Marketing consultants that operate for themselves on a contract or freelance basis are known as independent marketing consultants.
+Marketing consultants who operate for themselves on a contract or freelance basis are known as independent marketing consultants.

 What qualities should you look for in a marketing consultant?